johnosproject/com.robypomper.josp.jod/docs/impls/workers/puller_shell.md

 * ```cmd &> out.txt```
 * ```cmd > out.txt 2> err.txt```

-This property is updated with [Pillar's Placeholder](../specs/workers/placeholders.md#pillar) on worker initialization and with [State Placeholder](../specs/workers/placeholders.md#state) on pulling state.
+This property is updated with [Pillar's Placeholder](../../specs/workers_placeholders.md#pillar) on worker initialization and with [State Placeholder](../../specs/workers_placeholders.md#state) on pulling state.

 ### ```freq```

 Pulling frequency in seconds.
-By default '5'.
+By default, `5`.

-This property is updated with [Pillar's Placeholder](../specs/workers/placeholders.md#pillar) on worker initialization.
+This property is updated with [Pillar's Placeholder](../../specs/workers_placeholders.md#pillar) on worker initialization.

 ---